-I purchased my string lights from World Market.
-They come in a 10 string and a 30 string version.
+I purchased my string lights (<–similar style) from World Market.
+They come in a 10-string and a 30-string version.
 I used “3” 30-light strands.
 We never had much lighting outside and this was the perfect addition we needed.

 We removed our hot tube this year and I love the additional space we picked up with it being gone.
 You can read all about how we cleaned and stained our deck this year.
 This was by far the easiest method we have tried.
 It saved us so much time and frustration!
 Also, did I mention a giveaway for the same tools I used?
 Stop over after you finish reading this post.
 We moved the bar to where to hot tub sat and it is right outside the kitchen window so we can pass things out the window to the bar area.

 I made the vertical herb garden using a ladder I pulled out of the trash and a few galvanized buckets.
 I also made 2 sides tables using a ceramic planter and an electric spool.
 You can also see in the above picture my water fountain, I love the soothing sound of running water.
-We want to make a few more additions like changing out the fire pit to a propane burning one that way we can turn it on and off as needed, adding a wireless waterproof speaker system and figuring out a perfect placement for a flatscreen.
+We want to make a few more additions like changing out the fire pit to a propane-burning one so that way we can turn it on and off as needed, adding a wireless waterproof speaker system, and figuring out a perfect placement for a flatscreen.